 FILM NOTICE – closure up to 24 hours

-PUBLIC RIGHTS OF WAY COST – £260 inclusive of signage.
+PUBLIC RIGHTS OF WAY COST – £400 +VAT inclusive of signage.

 FILM ORDER – closure up to 7 days

-PUBLIC RIGHTS OF WAY COST – £410 inclusive of signage.
+PUBLIC RIGHTS OF WAY COST – £525 +VAT inclusive of signage.

-• Amendments – Administration Charge of £250 for any amendments needed after a Film Order has been approved and advertised
+A fee of £493 +VAT will be charged for any amendments needed after a closure has been processed and advertised/distributed.

-Permissions will be granted dependent on road or public right of way classification and prior works.
+Permissions will be granted dependent on road or public right of way classification, traffic flow and prior works.

 Whenever a project is late in applying for a permit, we reserve the right to withhold filming permission.

-Late fees are charged on top of fees for Film Permits, Notices and Orders:
+LATE FEES are charged on top of fees for ITCs, Film Notices and Orders – £250 + VAT per application.